Altinity/clickhouse-backup/ReadMe.md

 - Efficient storing of multiple backups on the file system
 - Uploading and downloading with streaming compression
 - Support of incremental backups on remote storages
-- Works with AWS, GCS, Tencent COS, FTP
+- Works with AWS, Azure, GCS, Tencent COS, FTP

 ## Limitations